puppetlabs/bolt/docs/_lab/05-writing-tasks/index.md

 time: Approximately 15 minutes
 ---

-In this exercise you will write your first Puppet Tasks for use with Bolt.
+In this exercise you will write your first Bolt Tasks for use with Bolt.

 - [How do tasks work?](#how-do-tasks-work)
 - [Write your first task in Bash](#write-your-first-task-in-bash)